ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 Advanced Compass Setup
 ======================

-This article provides advanced guidance for how to setup and calibrate the compass (magnetometer).
+This article provides advanced guidance for how to setup the system compass(es) and advanced compass related features.

 .. tip::

-   Users with who have selected the :ref:`UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` (recommended) and have mounted it in the default orientation can usually perform a simple "Onboard Calibration" as described in :ref:`Compass Calibration <common-compass-calibration-in-mission-planner>`).
+   Users who have only internal compasses or an external compass using the :ref:`UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` (recommended) and have mounted it in the default orientation can usually perform a simple "Onboard Calibration" as described in :ref:`Compass Calibration <common-compass-calibration-in-mission-planner>`).

-   This topic provides a more complete overview of compass calibration.
-It will be useful if the compass is mounted in a non-standard orientation or if you need additional calibration support.

 Overview
 ========